JustServe-Resources/cli/README.md

 ### Authenticate

-Authenticate with this tool by defining the `MICRONAUT_HTTP_SERVICES_JUSTSERVE_TOKEN` environment variable.
+Authenticate with this tool by defining the `JUSTSERVE_TOKEN` environment variable.
 Then request a token from the help center to populate the variable.